david0xd/blockchain-developer-bootcamp-final-project/README.md

 ## Screencast (walking through the project and use cases)

+## Project description

-## Problem description
+### Problem description and motivation
 There are many things in this world relying on contracts.
-The modern world is driven by the contract agreements between people, countries, institutions, etc.
+The modern world is driven by the contract agreements between people, companies, countries, institutions, etc.

 Contracts are usually represented by the document specifying the rules which parties need to respect.
 Contracts are usually valid only when signed by the involved parties.

 Most of today contracts are still kept in form of papers while some are in digital format.
 To sign a contract, parties usually need to write their name signature on a paper or to sign it using biometric identity cards or similar.

 Some vulnerabilities of the given approaches can be answered by the following questions:
- - What if papers or documents are lost?
+ - What if signed papers or documents are lost?
  - What if somebody's signature is counterfeit?
  - What if the certified (centralized) authority providing biometric identity cards is corrupted or compromised?
  - How anybody can guarantee and verify that the contracts are not changed on any side at any time?